unixorn/zsh-quickstart-kit/README.md

 * automatic periodic update of zgen and your plugins
 * cross-session shared history
 * deduping your command history
-* oh-my-zsh plugins and themes (via [zgen](https://github.com/tarjoilija/zgen))
+* oh-my-zsh compatible plugins and themes (via [zgen](https://github.com/tarjoilija/zgen))
 * proper command history search
 * syntax highlighting at the command line
 * tab completion of Rakefile targets
-* various helper functions for interacting with OS X's clipboard and quicklook
+* various helper functions for interacting with OS X's clipboard, audio volume,  and quicklook.